Brilliant Ways to Upcycle Your Old Baby Crib

 - Install safety rails on the top bunk

-- Check weight capacity before use
+- Check the weight capacity before use

 This crib bunk bed transformation is ideal if you have twins or siblings close in age.